alifwahid/alifwahid.github.io/_posts/2018-11-22-forever-is-composed-of-nows.md

 ---
 layout     : post
-title      : "Forever Is Composed Of Nows" tags       : [simulations] categories : [statistics, science, poetry] excerpt    : Intuitions about simulations.
+title      : "Forever Is Composed Of Nows" tags       : [randomness, weather forecasting, solar system evolution] categories : [simulations, statistics, poetry] excerpt    : Dickinsonian intuitions about simulations.
 ---

-We tend to have a static conception of probability, something like a coin toss, or a dice roll, or even a lottery.
-Simulations encompass a dynamic conception of probability.
-So they necessarily deal with changes in probability over time and across space.
+We tend to have a static conception of randomness, something like a coin toss, or a dice roll, or even a lottery.
+Simulations encompass a dynamic conception of randomness.
+So they necessarily deal with changes in randomness over time and across space.
 The technical literature is rather terse for precisely defining and working with simulations in a wide array of fields.
 Definitely not the sort of thing that I enjoy blogging about.
 But delving into the intuitive